 Range of Markets

-The two key differences in the mechanics between spread bets, CFDs and forex trading relate to leverage and trade sizes.
+The two key differences in the mechanics between spread bets and CFDs relate to leverage and trade sizes.
 Below you can find out more information about both of these two key differences.

-The mechanics behind your trade size, or ‘quantity’, and how this correlates to your trade notional value differs across spread betting, CFDs and spot forex accounts.
-As the table above denotes, with spread bets your trade size is correlated to a stake size, whilst forex trade quantities are placed by lot sizes and CFD trade sizes by the amount of CFDs.
+The mechanics behind your trade size, or ‘quantity’, and how this correlates to your trade notional value differs across spread betting and CFDs.
+As the table above denotes, with spread bets your trade size is correlated to a stake size, whilst CFD trade sizes by the amount of CFDs.

 Spread betting stakesLet’s say you wanted to go long, or ‘buy’, Company ABC shares, which are currently trading at a price of 550p.
 You decide to place a buy spread bet of £10 per point.
 This means that for each penny Company ABC shares rally above 550p, you net a £10 gain.